-Now, De Broglie, if you remember in the lecture earlier, gave an expression for the matter wave's lambda, in terms of the momentum of the particle, in terms of momentum of the particle you have here.
-And therefore, if we write the wave equation, it is d square psi by d x square, which is equal to minus 4 pi square by h square multiplied by p square psi or minus h bar square.
-We know, that h by 2 pi is h bar, therefore if we bring that in, is minus h bar square d square psi by d x square is equal to d square psi.
+Now, the Broglie if you remember in the lecture earlier gave an expression for the matter waves lambda in terms of the momentum of the particle in terms of momentum of the particle you have here.
+And therefore, if I write the wave equation its d square psi by dx square which is equal to minus 4 pi square by h square multiplied by p square psi or minus h bar square.
+We know that h by 2 pi is h bar therefore, if we bring that in is minus h bar square psi by dx square is equal to p square psi ok.

-This is the equation for the standing wave using the De Broglie idea and the quantization idea namely, that the energy quantum for material particles, light, etcetera, given in terms of the Planck's constant.
-So, the Planck's constant enters naturally here in describing what happens to the momentum square on the wave function is the same thing as the second derivative on the wave function, multiplied by minus h bar square.
+This is the equation for the standing wave using the de Broglie idea and the quantization idea namely that the energy quantum for material particles light etcetera given in terms of the Plank's constant.
+So, the Plank's constant enters naturally here in describing what happens to the momentum square on the wave function is the same thing as the second derivative on the wave function multiplied by minus h bar square.

-Therefore, if we write the kinetic energy p square by 2 m psi, that turns out to be minus h bar square by 2 m d square by d x square psi.
-This being the kinetic energy, this is the difference between, if there is a potential energy V, then it is a difference between the total energy E and the potential energy V, which may be a function of x for whatever, if that is a potential we have to consider that.
-Therefore, what happens is p square by 2 m is nothing but E minus V on psi giving you minus h bar square by 2 m d square by d x square psi.
+Therefore, if we write the kinetic energy p square by 2 m psi that turns out to be minus h bar square by 2 m d square by dx square psi.
+This being the kinetic energy this is the difference between if there is a potential energy v, then it is a difference between the total energy E and the potential energy v, which may be a function of x for whatever I mean if there is a potential we have to consider that.

-Now, one last step and then you see the equation h psi is equal to E psi making sense to us because now, if you bring the way here just rewrite the equation you have minus h bar square by 2 m d square psi by d x square plus v of psi is equal to E of psi.
-Please remember, we have already written this as the kinetic energy and this is on psi; this is the potential energy on psi.
-And therefore, you see, that this is nothing but kinetic energy plus potential energy on psi, on psi, giving you a constant times E psi.
-So, you see, that this is nothing but the Hamiltonian on psi giving you E psi.
+Therefore what happens this p square by 2 m is nothing but E minus v on psi giving you minus h bar square by 2 m d square by dx square psi ok.
+Now one last step and then you see the equation h psi is equal to E psi making sense to us because, now if you bring the way here.

+Just rewrite the equation you have minus h bar square by 2 m d square psi by dx square plus v of psi is equal to E of psi, please remember we had already written this as the kinetic energy.
+And this is on psi this is the potential energy on psi.
+And therefore, you say that this is nothing but kinetic energy plus potential energy on psi, I am sorry giving you a constant times E psi and.
+So, you see that this is nothing but the Hamiltonian on psi giving you E psi.